Generic selectors

 Suffering proves we are humble and obedient to God.
 Why do this?
 Notice this scripture from the Sermon on the Mount:

-MATTHEW 5:6 Blessed are those who hunger and thirst after righteousness, for they shall be filled.
+MATTHEW 5:6 Blessed are those who hunger and thirst for righteousness, For they shall be filled.

 Denying ourselves food and drink produces “hunger and thirst.”
 What is righteousness?
 A state of being justified from our sins by God:

-ROMANS 4:5-8 But to the one who does not work, but believes in Him Who justifies the ungodly, his faith is reckoned for righteousness; 6 Even as David also declares the blessedness of the man to whom God imputes righteousness separate from works: 7 “Blessed are those whose transgressions are forgiven, and whose sins are covered.
-8 Blessed is the man to whom the Lord will not impute any sin.”
+ROMANS 4:5-8 But to him who does not work but believes on Him who justifies the ungodly, his faith is accounted for righteousness, 6 just as David also describes the blessedness of the man to whom God imputes righteousness apart from works: 7 “Blessed are those whose [iniquities] are forgiven, And whose sins are covered; 8 Blessed is the man to whom the LORD shall not impute sin.”

 Why does God require us to willingly suffer in order to be justified?
 Because God’s forgiveness is only available through the sufferings of His Son Jesus Christ:

-HEBREWS 5:8-10 Although He was a Son, yet He learned obedience from the things that He suffered; 9 And having been perfected, He became the Author of eternal salvation to all those who obey Him.
+HEBREWS 5:8-10 though He [Jesus Christ] was a Son, yet He learned obedience by the things which He suffered.
+9 And having been perfected, He became the Author of eternal salvation to all who obey Him, 10 called by God as High Priest “according to the order of Melchizedek,”

 Jesus Christ proved His obedience to God while in the flesh through suffering unto death.
 By this act, He became the blood sacrifice for our sins.
 God will only forgive our sins and impute His righteousness to those who are also willing to suffer as Jesus Christ did.
 If Jesus Christ proved He was obedient to God the Father through sufferings, then all those who would be children of God must likewise prove their obedience:

-ROMANS 8:17 Now if we are children, we are also heirs—truly, heirs of God and joint heirs with Christ—if indeed we suffer together with Him, so that we may also be glorified together with Him.
+ROMANS 8:17 and if children, then heirs–heirs of God and joint heirs with Christ, if indeed we suffer with Him, that we may also be glorified together.

-PHILIPPIANS 3:10-11 That I may know Him, and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death; 11 If by any means I may attain unto the resurrection of the dead.
+PHILIPPIANS 3:10-11 that I may know Him [Jesus Christ] and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death, 11 if, by any means, I may attain to the resurrection from the dead.

 IN SUMMARY:

-· Sin is the transgression (disobedience) of God’s Law[8].
+· Sin is the transgression (violation) of God’s Law[7].

 · The penalty or debt for all sin is death[8].